Simoparn/fullstackopen-course-exercises/osa9/exercises_9.8-9.14_9.21-9.30/README.md

 # aBOUT
-Exercises 9.8-9.14 and 9.21-9.30, backend for the Patientor frontend (https://github.com/fullstack-hy2020/patientor)
+Exercises 9.8-9.14 and 9.21-9.30, backend for the Patientor frontend (https://github.com/fullstack-hy2020/patientor) with some modifications the frontend aswell.